 A cat that is used to prowling outdoors may need help adjusting to life inside.
-Try mixing a few spoonfuls of dirt from its "favorite place" in with Cat AttractTM.
+Try mixing a few spoonfuls of dirt from its "favorite place" in with Cat

+AttractTM.
 Your cat will be attracted to the box by the familiar scent.
-Here again, the use of Feliway will help create a sense of familiarity for your cat and reduce stress.
-Bring an outdoor cat indoors.
+Here again, the use of Comfort Zone® will help create a sense of familiarity for your cat and reduce stress of now being strictly indoors.
 Make outside doors less appealing by spraying them with citrus scent.